Table of Contents

 Tip

-NotFound is a normal state and frequently occurs throughout the Mega operation process.
-When this state appears, tracking is still ongoing.
-Usually, no special handling is required for the NotFound state in application development.
+NotFound is a normal status and often appears during the entire process of Mega operation.
+When this status appears, the tracking still continues.
+Usually, there is no need for special handling of the NotFound status in application development.

-Using the MegaTrackerFrameFilter.LocalizationRespond event, you can obtain the current localization status to understand whether the system has found the tracking target.
+You can use the MegaTrackerFrameFilter.LocalizationRespond event to obtain the current localization status and thus understand whether the system has found the tracking target.

-The following code demonstrates how to use this event and common methods for handling abnormal states that require application attention:
+The following code shows how to use this event and the handling methods for common abnormal statuses that applications need to pay attention to:

 private void Awake()